Ariel Square Four: Mark II (1953–1959)

-In 1953, the 'four pipe' 997 cc Ariel Square Four Mk II was released, with separate barrels, a re-designed cylinder head with four separate exhaust pipes from two cast-aluminium manifolds and a rocker-box combined with the inlet manifold.
+In 1953, the 'four pipe' 997 cc Ariel Square Four Mk II was released.
+The MkII featured a re-designed cylinder head with four separate exhaust pipes from two cast-aluminium manifolds and a rocker-box combined with the inlet manifold.
 A redesigned frame provided clearance for the high-mounted, tall, car-type, SU carburettor.
 This 40 hp Square Four was capable of 100 mph.
-It weighed425 lb and cost £336.16.6.
+It weighed 425 lb and cost ~£336.

 In 1954, Ariel built prototypes of a Mk3 with Earles forks, but the model was never put into production.